hakambing/Admin-Dashboard/README.md

 # Admin-Dashboard
 An Administrator Dashboard filled with past GitHub projects.
-Made for The Odin Project
+Made for The Odin Project.

+Tried to make it responsive to mobile:).